tytydraco/yessleep/out/Im_Never_Taking_The_510AM_Bus_Again.md

 “What the fuck is wrong with your eyes?”

-The 20 points of pain began to throb along my scalp.  *I wonder if Greg will be different*, laughed the voice in my head.
+The 20 points of pain began to throb along my scalp.  *I wonder if Greg will be different*, the voice in my head cackled.
 I felt my lips being pulled together.